 This implementation should behave and sound identical to the original.
 Any demos or tutorials you may find online should apply just as well to this version.
-The user manual for the original module is heep.org/new-12.
+The user manual for the original module is here.
 The documentation below assumes some familiarity with this.